KZON: Classic rock (2012)

-Hot adult contemporary (2012-2022)
+Hot adult contemporary (2012–2022)

 As of June 2012, the station shifted to a Hot AC format, still under the name "My 103.9."

 On December 27, 2013, Trumper Communications and Riviera Broadcasting Group announced that they would merge their Adult Top 40 outlets into one simulcast, with KMVA and KEXX becoming "Hot 97.5/103.9 Trending Radio."
 The combined signals made their launch at midnight on January 1; the last song as "My" was "This Love" by Maroon 5, and the first song under the "Hot" simulcast was "Blow Me (One Last Kiss)" by P!nk.

 On April 9, 2015, its HD2 digital subchannel became the high definition simulcast of KOAI in Sun City West.

 On June 20, 2016, KEXX changed its call letters to KZON, taking over the call sign from 101.5 FM which changed their callsign to KALV-FM earlier that month.

-Rhythmic (2022-present)
+Rhythmic hot adult contemporary (2022-present)

 On June 17, 2022, at noon, KZON and KMVA shifted to rhythmic hot AC, keeping the "Hot" branding and adopting the "Rhythm of the Valley" positioner, with the first song being "Hot in Herre" by Nelly.